Osman Mia

 R

-ecently, central banks all over the world have been recklessly printing money.
-The US may have printed USD6 trillion new dollars by now.
-There are fears of deflation and inflation.
+ecently, central banks all over the world recklessly printed money.
+The US probably printed USD6 trillion new dollars.

-A crafty supplier would aim to find the sweet spot between supply and demand for his product: Supply only so much at the highest price possible.
-This way he would earn the highest revenue possible.
+A crafty supplier would aim to find the sweet spot between supply and demand for his product: Balance supply and price to earn the highest revenue possible.

 Wheat farmers are said to sell only a portion of what they can produce and burn the rest to get the best prices.
 OPEC countries routinely raises and reduces their respective oil productions to get the highest price possible.